abdul-kalam/smart-book/README.md

 - **Apollo Cache Persist** - Utilizes async storage to persist and rehydrate the Apollo store
 - **React Router DOM** - A collection of navigational components that compose declaratively with your application.
 - **Styled Components** - Powerful CSS in JS module providing template literals to support dynamic styling.[Learn More](https://styled-components.com/)
-- **Ant Design** - An enterprise-class UI _design_ language and React UI library with a set of high-quality React components, one of best React UI library for enterprises.[Learn More](https://ant.design/)
 - **EsLint/Prettier/Airbnb linting style** - Enforces code styling, and standards.
 Airbnb's tslint guidelines are followed by default.
 - **React-i18next** - A powerful internationalization framework for React based on i18next.[Learn More](https://react.i18next.com/)
 - **Test** - Testing support for React and apollo client.